-Hi, I am a Carl-Zeiss postdoc in Computer Science, allowing me to independently work on worst-case performance evaluation of systems.
+Hi, I am a Carl-Zeiss postdoc and lecturer (Dozent) in Computer Science, allowing me to independently research and teach on the topic of worst-case performance evaluation of systems.
 Currently, I am affiliated with (imprint)

 I received both my B.Sc.
 (2009), my M.Sc.
 (2012) and my Ph.D.
 (2016) in CS from the University of Kaiserslautern.

 The University of Kaiserslautern is ranked by Times Higher Education (as of 2017) 351 - 400 globally and 69th in the "150 under 50" ranking (as of 2016).
 Nationally, the Department of Computer Science is usually ranked in the top 10 (2014: CHE top group, WiWo 8th with a score of 8.3%; 2016: WiWo 8th with a score of 9.9%)

 My interests are in the performance evaluation of systems and my research focusses on worst-case analysis using Network Calculus.
 My pet project is the Disco Deterministic Network Calculator (DiscoDNC) that provides open-source tool support for network calculus analysis.
 My Ph.D. thesis is dedicated to accuracy improvements and the cost evaluation of these analyses.